 Let's break it down further.
 What is a flywheel?

-A flywheel is an incredibly heavy wheel that takes huge effort to push.
-Keep pushing and the flywheel builds momentum.
-Keep pushing and eventually, it starts to help turn itself and generate its own momentum.
+A flywheel is an incredibly heavy wheel that takes enormous effort to push.
+Keep pushing, and the flywheel builds momentum.
+Keep pushing, and eventually, it starts to help turn itself and generate its own momentum.
 A flywheel is also a self-reinforcing loop made up of a few key initiatives.
-Those initiatives feed and are in turn driven by each other, and build long term momentum.
+Those initiatives feed and are, in turn, driven by each other to build long-term momentum.

-Here is a picture of Amazon’s Flywheel prior to the introduction of AWS.
+Here is a picture of Amazon's Flywheel before the introduction of AWS.
 Source: Amazon.

 Flywheel Effect Applied To B2B Marketing

 The flywheel effect centers on generating momentum.
-When applied to marketing, it helps marketing teams produce a surround-sound effect, creating momentum to generate leads and raise brand awareness.
+When applied to marketing, it helps produce a surround-sound effect, creating momentum to generate leads and raise brand awareness.

 Successful marketing is the result of programmatic activities, similar to pushing on a heavy flywheel.
-The best marketing results come from integrating marketing activities from different spokes of the marketing flywheel to see success.
+The best marketing results come from integrating marketing activities from different spokes of the marketing flywheel.

-When companies focus all their marketing resources on revenue generation, they miss the value that brand awareness and thought leadership brings to achieving longer term company goals.
+When companies focus all their marketing resources on revenue generation, they miss the value that brand awareness and thought leadership brings to achieving long term company goals.

 The spokes on the marketing flywheel will differ in each organization depending targeted market, specific organizational goals, and where they are in the company and product life cycle.
 The key is to choose initiatives that complement each other to create a mini-ecosystem of initiatives that feed off each other and drive growth.